 We were staying in a villa in Canggu, so we had to get back to Kuta, near the airport, where Waterbom is located.
 That took us about an hour, so we left after brekky and arrived in around 10.30am, giving us a whole day to explore this place.

 Once we got our tickets sorted, we decided to organise a gazebo too (extra cost but well worth it).
 When there’s a big group of us it made sense, and the fact they had a safe there to throw the wallets and keys etc in really helped, not to mention a place to chill out and take a break from sprinting from ride to ride (I’m talking about me there, not the kids).

 The park itself is pretty big, I was surprised at just how big to be honest.
 We were led to our gazebo and then we were free to explore.

 The Waterbom Bali map:

 By this stage, the kids (and me) were impossible to contain.
-HUGE spiral multicoloured slides everywhere.
-I was thinking, before hand, that this water park would be a poor relative to the ones I’ve been to in Europe, or even in Thailand, but I was so, so wrong.
-And actually I discovered Waterbom Bali was voted the Number 1 Waterpark in Asia, and number 2 in the world via TripAdvisor!
-I’m not that surprised to be honest, the rides are brilliant and the other amenities and facilities are great, especially the lunch options.
+HUGE spiral multicolored slides everywhere.
+I was thinking, beforehand, that this water park would be a poor relative to the ones I’ve been to in Europe, or even in Thailand, but I was so, so wrong.
+And actually, I discovered Waterbom Bali was voted the Number 1 Waterpark in Asia, and number 2 in the world via TripAdvisor!
+I’m not that surprised, to be honest, the rides are brilliant and the other amenities and facilities are great, especially the lunch options.